Skip to main content

 Pillar 3: Citation-Optimized Content

-The most surprising insight: our blog content was cited 100 percent of the time.
-Our service pages zero percent.
+The most surprising insight: our blog content was cited immediately.
+Our service pages initially at zero percent.
 AI systems cite technical deep-dives, not marketing copy.

 What works:

-- Comparison articles with tables (our "MCP vs REST API vs WebMCP" was written in three languages and cited immediately)
+• Comparison articles with tables (our "MCP vs REST API vs WebMCP" was cited immediately)

-- Facts and concrete numbers in every paragraph
+• Facts and concrete numbers in every paragraph — statistics increase citation rate by 30-40 percent (KDD 2024)

-- Every paragraph must work standalone -- AI systems extract individual passages
+• Every paragraph must work standalone — AI systems extract individual passages as quotes

 What doesn't work: